dinhanhthi/learn-ai/codecademy-data-science/README.md

 **Note**: Unlike my notes for [dataquest](https://github.com/dinhanhthi/dataquest-aio) or [deelearning.ai](https://github.com/dinhanhthi/deeplearning.ai-notes), this folder only contains the important codes & nodes (for me).

+❗💀❗ For the reason of efficiency, I drop this path.
+It takes more time (and a little useless) to learn some basic tasks.
+I change to learn from more advanced courses.

 ## What's in this path?

 - [x] The Importance of Data and SQL Basics